-Concrete should be tested for moisture content before coating.
-While there is no fully reliable method for determining if concrete is dry enough to coat, there are several test methods that can be performed prior to the installation of a deck coating system to check for levels of moisture in the concrete substrate.
-Note that the feel or appearance of the surface can be highly deceiving.
-The ASTM D4263 method described below is used for testing substrates to receive deck coatings.
-NEOGARD® recommends ASTM test procedures.
+There are several test methods that can be performed prior to the installation of a deck coating system to check for levels of moisture in the concrete substrate.
+Below is a common test method used for testing substrates to receive deck coatings.
+It is recommended to follow the test procedures outlined by ASTM.